How To Choose a Pest Control Company

 Does the company have a valid license and permits to perform pest control?

-Per the United States Environmental Protection Agency (EPA), all pesticide applicators and those that supervise them need to be certified at the state level.
-The EPA does set minimum standards of competency, but all pesticide applicators in California should be licensed through the proper state regulatory agencies.
+According to the United States Environmental Protection Agency (EPA), all pesticide applicators and those that supervise them must be certified at the state level.
+The EPA does set minimum standards of competency, but all California pesticide applicators must be licensed through the proper state regulatory agencies.

 Is the company a member of any professional organizations?

-Pest control companies can also become members of various professional organizations.
-Being a member of organizations like the National Pest Management Association (NPMA) or state-level organizations is not required, but helps verify a company's reputability.
-The NPMA gives companies access to resources, education, and a network of professionals with whom to discuss methods and practices.
+Pest control companies can also become members of certain professional organizations.
+Pest control companies can join state-level organizations as well as national organizations like the National Pest Management Association (NPMA).
+By being a member of these optional organizations, a company helps support its reputability and gains access to resources, education, and a network of professionals with whom to compare best practices.

 Professional Experience and Specialties